Carreau/phd-dissertation/parts/part3.rst

 and which elastic modulus makes it impenetrable by the optical tweezer we use.
 The value of |delta| we found are coherent with the measured thickness :math:`e
-\simeq \delta - 2.R_{bead}` of the  biomimetic actin cortex as measured by epifluorescence in :cite:`Kawska2012` in the range of 1 to 2 µm.
+\simeq \delta - 2.R_{bead}` of the  biomimetic actin cortex as measured by epifluorescence in :cite:`Kawska2012` and found to be in the range of 1 to 2 µm.
 The decrease of |delta| with Capping Protein is also coherent with the decrease of gel thickness.

-The value of |delta| close to the bead radius also correspond to the absence of formation of biomimetic cortices in the absence of Capping Protein.
+..
+The value of |delta| close to the bead radius also correspond to the
+.. absence of formation of biomimetic cortices in the absence of Capping Protein.

 The filaments composing the actin cloud emanate directly from the actin cortex in which the nucleation of actin polymerisation started at the surface